 Welcome to Rhyl Little Theatre!
-We have been in the heart of the community of Rhyl for over 50 years.
+We have been in the heart of the community of Rhyl since 1963.
 Originally built to house the Rhyl Children's Theatre Club, which still runs today, it was the first purpose built theatre for children in the UK.
 While Rhyl Little Theatre is steeped in it's own history, we currently have many plans in the pipeline which will be surfacing in the very near future.
 Please visit our Latest News page to be kept update with the exciting progress the theatre is continuously making.

 Coffee Bar and Licensed Bar